Road Warrior Hawk: Death and legacy

 Hegstrand died on October 19, 2003, in the early morning in his home in Indian Rocks Beach, Florida.
 He was 46 years old.
 His friends said that he and his wife Dale had recently bought a condominium near their current home and were packing their boxes the night before.
 Hegstrand said that he felt tired and went to take a nap.
-When his wife checked on him at about 1 am, he had died of a sudden heart attack.
-At the time of his death, Hawk and Animal were working on a book about their careers.
+When his wife checked on him at about 1:00AM, he had died of a sudden heart attack.
+At the time of his death, Hawk and Animal were working on a book about their careers; Animal released the book (alongside co-writer Andrew Wright) as "The Road Warriors: Danger, Death and the Rush of Wrestling" (ISBN 978-1605425788) in 2014.
 Animal returned to WWE in mid-2005 and decided to dedicate his entire run to Hegstrand, including his tag team title victory with Heidenreich at The Great American Bash.

-On the March 28, 2011, episode of Raw, it was announced that the Road Warriors would be inducted into the WWE Hall of Fame Class of 2011.
-On April 2, 2011, the night before WrestleMania XXVII they, along with Paul Ellering, were inducted into the Hall Of Fame by Dusty Rhodes.
+On the March 28, 2011 episode of Raw, it was announced that the Road Warriors would be inducted into the WWE Hall of Fame Class of 2011.
+On April 2, 2011, the night before WrestleMania XXVII they, along with Paul Ellering, were inducted into the WWE Hall of Fame by Dusty Rhodes.